-- Exosome-Based Therapeutics and Vaccines (Preclinical): We are focused on developing a precision-engineered exosome platform technology that has the ability to deliver defined sets of effector molecules which exert their effects through defined mechanisms of action.
-At this time, we are developing therapeutics and vaccines for infectious diseases, monogenic diseases and other potential indications.
-Our platform builds on advances in fundamental RNA and protein science, targeting technology and manufacturing, providing us the opportunity to potentially build a broad pipeline of new therapeutic candidates. - CAP-1002 for the treatment of cytokine storm associated with COVID-19 (Phase 2): In the fourth quarter of 2021, we announced completion of enrollment of our INSPIRE, Phase 2 clinical study.
-In March 2022, we announced topline data from this study.
-We reported that the primary endpoint of safety was met and the results suggest that CAP-1002 was safe, well tolerated and consistent with the historically observed safety profile of this therapy.
-At this time, we do not anticipate any further material expenses and have decided not to move forward with further clinical development for this indication.
+• Exosome-Based Therapeutics and Vaccines (Preclinical): We are focused on developing a precision-engineered exosome platform technology that has the ability to deliver defined sets of effector molecules which exert their effects through defined mechanisms of action.
+We recently presented new preclinical data on our StealthXTM platform showing the rapid development of a recombinant protein-based vaccine for immunization and prevention against SARS-CoV-2, the virus causing COVID-19.
+At this time, we are developing vaccines and therapeutics for infectious diseases, monogenic diseases and other potential indications.
+Our platform builds on advances in fundamental RNA and protein science, targeting technology and manufacturing, providing us the opportunity to potentially build a broad pipeline of new therapeutic candidates.

 Due to our significant research and development expenditures, and general administrative costs associated with our operations, we have generated substantial operating losses in each period since our inception.
-Our net losses were \$7.1 million and \$4.7 million, for the three months ended June 30, 2022 and 2021, respectively.
-Our net losses were \$14.9 million and \$9.9 million, for the six months ended June 30, 2022 and 2021, respectively.
-As of June 30, 2022, we had an accumulated deficit of approximately \$123.0 million.
+Our net losses were \$6.4 million and \$3.9 million, for the three months ended September 30, 2022 and 2021, respectively.
+Our net losses were \$21.3 million and \$13.8 million, for the nine months ended September 30, 2022 and 2021, respectively.
+As of September 30, 2022, we had an accumulated deficit of approximately \$129.4 million.
 We expect to incur significant expenses and operating losses for the foreseeable future.

-Cash, cash equivalents, and marketable securities as of June 30, 2022 were approximately \$51.4 million which we estimate will fund our operating expenses and capital expenditure requirements into the second quarter of 2024.
+Cash, cash equivalents, and marketable securities as of September 30, 2022 were approximately \$46.6 million which we estimate will fund our operating expenses and capital expenditure requirements into the second quarter of 2024.
+This expectation excludes any potential milestone payments under our commercialization and distribution agreement with Nippon Shinyaku.

-In January 2022 we entered into a Commercialization and Distribution Agreement, or the NS Distribution Agreement, with Nippon Shinyaku for the exclusive commercialization and distribution of CAP-1002 for DMD in the US.
+In January 2022 we entered into a Commercialization and Distribution Agreement, or the NS Distribution Agreement, with Nippon Shinyaku for the exclusive commercialization and distribution of CAP-1002 for DMD in the United States.
 Under the terms of the NS Distribution Agreement, we will be responsible for the conduct of the HOPE-3 trial as well as for the manufacturing of CAP-1002.
-Nippon Shinyaku will be responsible for the distribution of CAP-1002 in the United States.
-Pursuant to the NS Distribution Agreement, we have the obligation to sell commercial product to Nippon Shinyaku, subject to regulatory approval, and in addition Capricor will have the right to receive a meaningful, double-digit share of product revenue and additional development and sales-based milestone payments, if achieved.
+NS Pharma, a subsidiary of Nippon Shinyaku, will be responsible for the distribution of CAP-1002 in the United States.
+Pursuant to the NS Distribution Agreement, we have the obligation to sell commercial product to Nippon Shinyaku, subject to regulatory approval, and in addition, Capricor will have the right to receive a meaningful, double-digit share of product revenue and additional development and salesbased milestone payments, if achieved.
 We received an upfront payment of \$30.0 million in the first quarter of 2022 with potential additional milestone payments of up to \$705.0 million.